Cyber Security vs. Data Science: Which Is Right For You?

 • Information Security Analyst: Focuses on protecting an organization’s computer system and networks.

-• Cybersecurity Consultant: Provides expert advice to organizations on how to protect their information.
+• Cybersecurity Consultant: Offers expert advice to organizations on safeguarding their information.

-• Network Security Engineer: Specializes in designing, implementing, and maintaining secure network infrastructures.
+• Network Security Engineer: Specializing in designing, implementing, and maintaining secure network infrastructures.

-• Ethical Hacker: Test system for vulnerabilities by thinking like a hacker.
+• Ethical Hacker: Test your system for vulnerabilities by adopting a hacker’s perspective.

-• Chief Information Security Officer(CISO): Oversees the overall security strategy of an organization.
+• Chief Information Security Officer(CISO): Responsible for developing and implementing the security strategy for an organization.

 Data Science:

-• Data Analytics: Analyze data to help businesses make better decisions.
+• Data Analytics: Analyze data to assist businesses in making better decisions.

-• Data Scientist: Uses statistical analysis and machine learning to interpret complex data.
+• Data Scientist: Utilizes statistical analysis and machine learning to interpret complex data.

-• Data Engineer: Focuses on the practical application of data collection and processing.
+• Data Engineer: The focus is on the practical application of collecting and processing data.

 • Machine Learning Engineer: Specializes in designing and building machine learning systems.